-One of the most common questions that is often asked of us here at Coast2Coast is exactly how does income protection insurance work within Australia.
+One of the very most common questions that is often asked of us here at Coast2Coast is exactly how does INCOME PROTECTION insurance work within Australia.
 For those people who are coming to Australia to live as permanent residents, this is often a topic that they little about.
 The definition and rules of this type of cover can vary from country to country.
 Please read on below as we outline some of the key concepts of what this type of insurance means within the context of Australia.

 Income protection insurance is an insurance product that is designed to provide income support to you when you are sick or injured for an extended period of time.

 Most typically, it enables policy holders to be paid up to 75% of their normal weekly wage, should they need to make a claim against their policy.

 As with most financial products, it is recommended that you shop around to make sure that you are getting a good deal.
 Take advantage of an income protection insurance quote website, to obtain multiple quotes quickly and easily.
 When you submit your details with these types of companies, they typically will get back to you the same day to ask you a few questions that will assist in preparing your free quotes.
 They will then be able to email your free quotes to you.
 You will then be in a position to take this information with you when you go to see your financial adviser, who will be able to advise you on a policy that is suitable for your own personal circumstances.

 Life insurance is one of those things that no-one really enjoys talking about.
 But despite this, it is for many Australians a valued product to have.

 A life insurance policy is a financial product that is designed to provide financial support for person(s) that you have nominated.

 Whatever loved ones that you have nominated to receive your life insurance benefit, they can use the money for any purpose that they desire – whether it be to help with the funeral costs, pay off your home loan mortgage, assist with daily living expenses, or even pay for your children’s education expenses.
 The choice is up to them.